richtastic/ff/src/3DR/wiki/app.md

 	- search radius seems high?
 		~ try using TRIANGLE EDGE length rather than ideal edge length when doing search radius (because it only needs to adjust to CURRENT length)

-- still using neighbor search radius and not KNN ?

-- some spots aren't getting filled in with triangles (seems to be an outside-border point?)
-	- pika's left leg

-x try using/substituting the PROJECTED points for samples after first iteration
+~ try using/substituting the PROJECTED points for samples after first iteration
+	- smoother
+	- halves the knn needed during runtime
-	- nicer, edges still have
+	- edges have 'shrinking' problem
 ....